 Majumdar advises graduate students working on modern Indian history and culture.
 Her welcomes inquiries from graduate students interested in histories of Indian cinema, gender and sexuality, urban histories, and South Asian intellectual history.
 She advises a range of BA honors and Masters theses on similar themes.
 She serves on dissertation committees in the departments of South Asian Languages and Civilizations, Cinema and Media Studies, History, English, Anthropology, and the Divinity School.

 “Song Times, the Time of Narratives, and the Changing Idea of the Nation in Post-Independence Cinema.”
 Special issue on media archeology, Boundary 2.
-Forthcoming February, 2022.
+February 2022.

 “Writing Postcolonial History: Origins, Expansion, Challenges.”
 In New Approaches in History, edited by Peter Burke and Marek Tamm, 49–74.
 London: Bloomsbury Academic Publishing, 2018.

 “Art Cinema: The Indian Career of a Global Category.”
 Critical Inquiry 42, no. 3 (Spring 2016): 580–610.

 “Looking for Brides and Grooms: Ghataks, Matrimonials and the Marriage Market in Bengal, c.
 1875–1940.”
 Journal of Asian Studies 63, no. 4 (November 2004): 911–935.
 Reprinted in Caste in Modern India, vol. 2, edited by Tanika and Sumit Sarkar, 133–166.
 New Delhi: Permanent Black; Bloomington: Indiana University Press, 2014.